 Ground ingredients are a lot easier to incorporate into food.
 I do recommend you use seeds and that you toast them.
 The flavor they will add to the foods will make you toast the seeds for all the recipes you will cook from now on!

 Not to mention the incredible smell the seeds will release in your kitchen.
 Simply heat a skillet (without any oil) and throw the seeds in.
 Stir them around with a wooden spoon for a couple of minutes.

-As you can see, this exotic recipe is easy to make.
+As you can see, this exotic shakshuka with feta recipe is easy to make.
 However, it takes a little while to cook.
-We guarantee it is well worth it!
-So, if you liked our delicious shakshuka recipe, share it with your friends and check out other delicious recipes on the site.
+I guarantee it is well worth it!
+So, if you liked my delicious shakshuka recipe, share it with your friends and check out other delicious recipes on the site.